explainers-by-googlers/prompt-api/README.md

 3. Add an initial prompt to establish context.
 (This will not generate a response.)
 4. Execute a prompt and receive a response.

-We've chosen to manifest these 3-4 stages into the API as two methods, `ai.assistant.create()` and `session.prompt()`/`session.promptStreaming()`, with some additional facilities for dealing with the fact that `ai.assistant.create()` can include a download step.
+We've chosen to manifest these 3-4 stages into the API as two methods, `ai.languageModel.create()` and `session.prompt()`/`session.promptStreaming()`, with some additional facilities for dealing with the fact that `ai.languageModel.create()` can include a download step.
 Some APIs simplify this into a single method, and some split it up into three (usually not four).

 ### Stateless or session-based